Handspring Puppet Company

-The Handspring Puppet Company is a puppetry performance and design company established in 1981 by Adrian Kohler, Basil Jones, Jon Weinberg and Jill Joubert.
-It is based in Cape Town, South Africa.
+The Handspring Puppet Company is a South African puppetry performance and design company.
+It was established in 1981 by Adrian Kohler, Basil Jones, Jon Weinberg, and Jill Joubert, and is based in Cape Town, South Africa.

 History

 Jones and Kohler met at the Michaelis School of Fine Art in Cape Town.
 At first, they designed puppets for children-targeted productions, which Jones initially disliked.
 Kohler "introduced him [Jones] to the West African tradition of puppetry for adults," working with Malcolm Purkey and Barney Simon, among others.